luig0/email-summary/README.md

 The application uses GitHub Actions as a cron job to send curl requests to the server, which in turn triggers the daily/weekly/monthly mailer.
 In order for this to work , the GitHub repository must have the following secret configured:
   - `MAILER_TOKEN`: this is a unique string which is stored in the server's environment variables.
 It must match process.env.BEARER_TOKEN

-## Start a new instance of the application in pm2 (TODO: script this with a pm2 config):
+## Start a new instance of the application in pm2:
 ```
 cd /home/ubuntu/email-summary/
 pm2 start emailsummary.pm2.config.js